bohrium/constitution/constitution.md

 The Weighted Voting Procedure is a simplified or "truncated" form of "quadratic voting".
-In certain extreme cases (if there is a large, fixed menu of bills and if each senator is very uncertain about the other senators' preferences on other bills, and if that uncertainty is symmetrical with respect both to bills and senators and also statistically independent), quadratic voting maximizes utility while our truncated version doesn't.
+In certain extreme cases (if there is a large, fixed menu of bills and if each senator is substantively uncertain about the other senators' preferences, and if that uncertainty is constant with respect to both bills and senators and also statistically independent), quadratic voting maximizes utility while our truncated version doesn't.
 But those extreme cases do not plausibly model the Senate.